hagbard/the-flogger-manual/docs/basic.md

 This wraps a `Runnable` or lambda into an instance of `LazyArg`, which can then be evaluated only when logging will definitely occur.

-**Pros:**
+{: .pros }

-1. It's concise and keeps everything in a single log statement.
+> 1. It's concise and keeps everything in a single log statement.
-2. It avoids mismatched log levels in guarded blocks.
+> 2. It avoids mismatched log levels in guarded blocks.
-3. **It works correctly for rate limited log statements** (because it is part of the log statement).
+> 3. **It works correctly for rate limited log statements** (because it is part of the log statement).

-**Cons:**
+{: .cons }

-1. It may (depending on the contents of the lambda) cause a small, short-lived allocation to be made (e.g. if local variables need to be captured).
+> 1. It may (depending on the contents of the lambda) cause a small, short-lived allocation to be
+>    made (e.g. if local variables need to be captured).
-2. If two or more pieces of logged data depend on each other, it may be impractical to evaluate them independently using `lazy()`.
+> 2. If two or more pieces of logged data depend on each other, it may be impractical to evaluate them
+>    independently using `lazy()`.

 While `lazy()` can cause small allocations to be made, it is better integrated with features like rate limiting, and will generally produce simpler and more maintainable code.
 In all but the